 What’s wrong with thinking positively?
 Could be a lot (see this recent article The Power of Negative Thinking).
-Let’s take another look at the “positive psychology” movement in this episode of The Psych Files podcast.
+Let’s take another look at the so-called “power of positive thinking” in this episode of The Psych Files podcast.
 I’ll share some ideas for bringing about more positive events in your life, talk about social comparison theory, and then discuss how important “negative” – that is sad – feelings are in our lives.
 Those are moments not to run from, but to embrace.

 Resources For This Episode